sinclairzx81/typebox/readme.md

 ## TypeCheck

-TypeBox types targets JSON Schema draft 6 so is immediately compatible with any validator that supports this specification.
+TypeBox types target JSON Schema draft 6 so are compatible with any validator that supports this specification.
 TypeBox also provides a built in type checking compiler designed specifically for high performance compilation and value assertion.

-The following details using both Ajv and TypeBox's compiler infrastructure.
+The following sections detail using Ajv and TypeBox's compiler infrastructure.

 <a name='typecheck-ajv'></a>

 ## Ajv

-The following shows the recommended setup for Ajv with additional string formats.
+The following shows the recommended setup for Ajv.

 ```bash
 $ npm install ajv ajv-formats --save